 Finally, using FLIR Tools +, my thermal imaging reports are clear, helpful, informative, and professional.

 What or Where would you use Infrared Imaging?

-1. Hull and Deck – Infrared (IR) Imaging can indicate anomalies consistent to water intrusion, voids and disbonding (delamination) within the fiberglass laminate or coring materials.
+1. Hull and Deck – Infrared (IR) Imaging can indicate anomalies consistent with water intrusion, voids, and disbonding (delamination) within the fiberglass laminate or coring materials.

 2. Carbon Fiber, Kevlar Composite – IR imaging is often used on exotic composite vessels due to conductive materials which render moisture meters ineffective.
 IR imaging can accurately pinpoint laminate deficiencies and moisture ingress points.